qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

  └────────┘      └──────────┘
 ```

-Python Client uploads data to the server, waits for all required indexes to be constructed, and then performs search with multiple threads.
+The Python Client uploads data to the server, waits for all required indexes to be constructed, and then performs searches with multiple threads.
 We repeat this process with multiple different configurations for each engine, and then select the best one for a given precision.

 ### Why we decided to test with the Python client